 The card offers an introductory 0% APR promotion on balance transfers for 18 months.
 The card also offers a 0% APR promotion on new purchases, also for 18 months.

-The Barclaycard Ring® Mastercard®, on the other hand, offers a 0% APR promotion on balance transfers for only 12 months.
+The Barclaycard Ring® Mastercard®, on the other hand, offers a 0% APR promotion on balance transfers for 15 months made within 45 days of account opening.
 The card doesn’t offer the same promotion for new purchases.

 Neither credit card offers a traditional rewards program.
 But the Barclaycard Ring® Mastercard® offers something similar.
 Barclaycard has what’s called the Giveback program, which gives cardholders a portion of the card’s profits.